Myoldmopar/EnergyPlusPET/README.md

 [![PyPIRelease](https://github.com/Myoldmopar/EnergyPlusPET/actions/workflows/release.yml/badge.svg)](https://github.com/Myoldmopar/EnergyPlusPET/actions/workflows/release.yml)

-When a release is tagged, a GitHub Action workflow will create a Python wheel and upload it to the TestPyPi server.
+When a release is tagged, a GitHub Action workflow will create a Python wheel and upload it to the PyPi server.

-To install into an existing Python environment, execute `pip install -i https://test.pypi.org/simple/ energyplus_pet`
+To install into an existing Python environment, execute `pip install energyplus_pet`